Reece-Ogidih/CT-Bot/README.md

 # CT-Bot

-A crypto trading bot focused on short-term trades, designed to automate and optimize trading decisions using machine learning and market sentiment analysis.
+A crypto trading bot focused on short-term, trend-following strategies, combining rule-based trading techniques with machine learning to intelligently scale trade sizes based on confidence.

 ## Project Overview

-CT-Bot aims to execute trades on behalf of users by combining:

-- **Machine Learning models** trained on historical and live paper trading data to identify profitable trade signals.
-- **Market sentiment analysis** integrating social media, news, and other data sources to refine trading decisions.

-The bot will initially support the **Solana** blockchain, with plans to expand to other cryptocurrencies like Bitcoin.

-## Features (Planned)

-- Connects securely to user wallets to execute trades automatically.
+**CT-Bot** is a hybrid crypto trading system designed to automate day trades using a mix of traditional technical analysis and machine learning.
+It leverages both deterministic trading signals (e.g., support/resistance, drawdowns, trendline breaks) and probabilistic model outputs to make position-weighted decisions.

+This project currently supports the **Solana (SOL)**/USDT pair for historical backtesting, with plans to extend to live trading and more markets.

+## ✅ What’s Been Built So Far

+- Historical candlestick data fetcher for SOL/USDT using Binance API
+  - Efficient, rate-limited multi-worker downloader in Go
-- Utilizes real-time and historical market data for decision making.
+  - Parses and sorts OHLCV candlestick data
-- Implements machine learning algorithms for trade signal prediction.
-- Incorporates sentiment analysis to account for market mood.
+- Technical indicator module in progress
+  - EMA, StochRSI, MACD
+- Dataset preparation for training and rule-based logic integration

+## 📐 Planned Strategy Pipeline

+### 🔍 Rule-Based Trading Engine

+- Trendline detection via sliding windows
+- Support/resistance level recognition
+- Drawdown and volatility-based trade logic
+- Break and retest pattern detection

+### 🤖 Machine Learning Integration

+- ML model trained on enriched historical dataset (OHLCV + indicators)
+- Outputs float confidence value in range [0.0, 1.0]
+- Model does **not** directly decide trades — it **modulates** trade weight

+**Example:**

+If the rule-based logic flags a trade, and the ML model returns `confidence = 0.65`, the position size might be reduced from `$5` to `$3.25`, scaling risk and conviction together.

+### 📊 Other Key Features (Planned)

-- Supports paper trading for backtesting and training without risking real funds.
+- Paper trading mode for safe backtesting
-- Modular architecture with backend services in Go and ML components in Python.
+- Modular design: Go for backend logic, Python for ML
+- Future live trading using connected crypto wallets (starting with Solana)
+- Long-term goal: Market Sentiment Analysis as well as expansion to support BTC, ETH, and other pairs

-## Getting Started
+## 🚀 Getting Started

 ### Prerequisites

-- Go 1.x installed
+- Go 1.21+
-- Python 3.x installed
+- Python 3.9+
-- Access to Solana API endpoints or node for blockchain interaction
+- No paid APIs required for initial development
-- API keys for exchange and sentiment data sources (TBD)
+- Binance public endpoint used for historical data

-### Installation

-(To be added once the initial project structure and dependencies are defined.)

-## Usage

-(To be added as features are developed.)
+_(Installation instructions will follow as live features are added.)_

-## Roadmap
+## 🛣️ Roadmap

+- [x] Historical data fetcher with proper sorting and rate-limiting
+- [x] Base `CandleStick` struct and dataset pipeline
-- [ ] Design and implement wallet integration for Solana.
+- [ ] Compute and append technical indicators to candle struct
-- [ ] Collect and preprocess historical market data.
+- [ ] Train ML model to predict short-term trends
-- [ ] Develop and train initial ML models for short-term trade prediction.
+- [ ] Confidence-weighted trading logic (hybrid ML + rules)
-- [ ] Build sentiment analysis module.
+- [ ] Drawdown and trendline-based rule logic
-- [ ] Integrate ML and sentiment modules into the trading bot engine.
+- [ ] Paper trading simulator
-- [ ] Enable paper trading mode.
+- [ ] Real-time price feed integration
-- [ ] Develop user interface and controls.
+- [ ] Wallet connection and execution engine

-## Contributing

-Contributions and suggestions are welcome!
-Please open issues or submit pull requests.
+- [ ] Analysis of Market Sentiment (Twitter, Reddit etc)
+- [ ] Extend to other assets (BTC, ETH, etc.)

-## License
+## 📄 License

 MIT License

----